Melbourne-based pianist, Hoang Pham was born in Vietnam and moved to Australia with his parents at an early age.

 He studied privately with Rita Reichman and at the AUSTRALIAN NATIONAL ACADEMY OF MUSIC, following childhood instruction from his father, a pianist and guitarist.
 He has, most recently, studied with Marc Silverman, at the MANHATTAN SCHOOL OF MUSIC, where he completed both a Bachelor Degree and Master of Music Degree.

-Hoang Pham is the winner of the 2013 SYMPHONY AUSTRALIA YOUNG PERFORMERS’ AWARD.
-He was the 2005 winner of the LEV VLASSENKO PIANO COMPETITION in Brisbane and at the SYDNEY INTERNATIONAL PIANO COMPETITION was awarded Best Australian Pianist in 2008.
+He was the winner of the 2013 SYMPHONY AUSTRALIA YOUNG PERFORMERS’ AWARD and previously of the 2005 winner of the LEV VLASSENKO PIANO COMPETITION in Brisbane and at the SYDNEY INTERNATIONAL PIANO COMPETITION was awarded Best Australian Pianist in 2008.
 In 2010 he won the inaugural MELBOURNE RECITAL CENTRE GREAT ROMANTICS COMPETITION, his live performance of Chopin, Bach, Liszt and Paderewski being commercially released on the MELBOURNE RECITAL CENTRE’s MASTER PERFORMERS CD series.
 Reviewing this performance, THE AGE wrote, One of the solid success stories in recent Australian pianism, Hoang Pham, gave an exemplary recital… demonstrating an expected patina of finesse… Music-making of impressive insight…substantiate Pham’s growing reputation as a formidable executant.
 He has also been a prize winner of the BOSENDORFER PIANO COMPETITION, the CLEVELAND INTERNATIONAL PIANO COMPETITION and the HILTON HEAD INTERNATIONAL PIANO COMPETITION in South Carolina.